 Speeding tickets and any other kind of traffic violation will directly impact your insurance rates.

 Getting multiple tickets in quick succession and you’ll be considered a high-risk driver and only a few insurance companies will provide you coverage.
 These are non-standard carriers like Dairyland, Bristol West, or The General.
 Their rates are going to be way higher than anyone else.
-Most insurance companies will look back at your driving record for 3 to 5 years when deciding how much to charge for your auto policy.
+Most insurance companies review the past 3 to 5 years of your driving record when setting your premium.
+According to Bankrate, insurers commonly surcharge a speeding ticket for three to five years.

-Does a First-time Speeding Ticket Affect Car Insurance?
+Does a First-time Speeding Ticket Raise Car Insurance Rates?

 If you're a first time offender then you have a few more options.